-The love story of tagliatelle ai funghi porcini
+The love story of tagliatelle and porcini

 Tagliatelle is a type of long, flat pasta originating in Italy’s Emilia-Romagna region.
 The name “tagliatelle” comes from the Italian word “tagliare,” which means “to cut.”